-Another way to get new stains out of your carpet is to use dish detergent.
-If the stain has been sitting for a long time, it might require a thorough scrubbing.
-Do not use any type of liquid detergent on these spots until you consult a professional.
+Another way to get new stains out of your carpet is to use mild detergent.
+If the stain has been sitting for a long time, it might require a thorough light scrubbing.
+Do not use any type of detergent on these spots until you consult a professional.
 Often, even a quick consult with a professional can help guide your do-it-yourself actions.

 If you have to clean up old spills on carpet, you should use the same solution as mentioned earlier, but this time, you would use water to get new stains out of your carpet.
 After removing the old stain, simply soak the carpet with the solution in an attempt to get rid of the stain. remaining dirt.
 Do not scrub or use too much water because that could damage the fibers of the carpet.

-When it comes to how to get new stains out of your carpet, the easiest way is to get your hands on a sponge and go at it.
+When it comes to how to get new stains out of your carpet, the easiest way is to get your hands on a white terry cloth and go at it.
 One of the most common solutions for these situations is vinegar and water.